 The most basic code compliance service is review of the project design (from schematic design through design development) to provide advice on code Issues.
 When alternative methods or materials are introduced and must be judged on a performance basis, code compliance services may also include assistance with code interpretation.
 In addition to third party plan review services, services may also be required for specialized discipline reviews by our staff of licensed professional architects and engineers, for issues ranging from hazardous materials and combustible dust, to fire-proofing of archaic materials.

 Increasingly, the scope of services is broadening to include not only review of construction documents for code-related issues, but field reviews during construction and special inspection testing.
-As more and more alternative methods or materials are introduced, which need to be judged on a performance basis, code compliance services often include assistance with code interpretation on these matters.
+As more and more alternative methods or materials are introduced, which need to be judged on a performance basis, New York State code compliance strategies services often include assistance with code interpretation on these matters.